 - Chamber Music ensembles

-For more information about Music Lessons for 2022 or the musical groups mentioned above, please refer to the Music section of the School website.
+For more information about Music lessons or any of the listed musical groups, please refer to the Music section of the School website.

 Instrumental and Singing Music Lessons

 Students are able to learn a number of different instruments in small groups, taught by high quality instrumental and vocal teachers.
 Most of our teachers are professional or ex-professional players and all rank alongside the best teachers in New Zealand.

 We offer lessons in violin, viola, cello, double bass, trumpet, French horn, trombone, euphonium, tuba, flute, oboe, clarinet, saxophone (all types), bassoon, orchestral percussion, bagpipes/pipe band drumming, voice and theory.
 Please note that we do not offer instruments which require individual lessons such as piano or drum kit.

 Auckland Grammar School has a long history of supporting and showcasing the talents of our students in the field of Drama, Theatre and Production.
 Every year our boys can participate in a Major Production either hosted here at school or with our sister schools.
 Student Run Productions also enables our boys to further develop their writing, acting, backstage and production skills.